Hansmu/svelte-tutorial/README.md

 When handling arrays, and the elements can appear and disappear, you'll need unique identifiers - keys.
 It's an optimization, and helps to avoid bugs.

+Passing functions is done by reference with regular JS syntax.
+Can create anonymous functions inline as well.

 ## Basic Syntax
 Has similar syntax to React.